Move back one step Move forward one step Show themes of website

 Culpeper, Jonathan 2005.
 History of English.
 2nd edition.
 London: Routledge.

 Culpeper, Jonathan and Merja Kytö 2010.
 Early Modern English Dialogues.
 Spoken Interaction as Writing.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Denison, David 1993.
 English Historical Syntax.
 London: Longman.

 Denison, David, Ricardo Bermúdez-Otero, Chris McCully and Emma Moore (eds) 2011.
 Analysing Older English.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Dobson, E. J. 1968.
 English pronunciation 1500-1700.
 Vol.1 - Survey of the sources.
 Vol.2 - Phonology.
 2nd edition.
-Oxford: University Press.
+Oxford: Oxford University Press.

 Dossena, Marina and Susan M. Fitzmaurice (eds) 2006.
 Business and Official Correspondence: Historical investigations.
 Frankfurt: Peter Lang.

 Dossena, Marina and Charles Jones (eds) 2003.
 Insights into Late Modern English.
-Linguistic Insights, Studies in Language and Dossena, Marina and Irma Taavitsainen (eds) 2006.
-Diachronic Perspectives on Domain-specific English.
 Frankfurt: Peter Lang.

+Eckert, Penelope 2018.
+Meaning and Linguistic Variation: The Third Wave in Sociolinguistics.
+Cambridge: Cambridge University Press.
 Fennell, Barbara 1998.
 A History of English.
 A Sociolinguistic Approach.
 Oxford: Blackwell.

 Filppula, Markku, Juhani Klemola and Heli Pitkänen (eds) 2002.
 The Celtic Roots of English.
 Studies in Language, Vol 37.
 University of Joensuu: Faculty of Humanities.